-The child will be screened exiting the bus prior to entrance into the building.
+\The child will be screened exiting the bus prior to entrance into the building.
 The child's temperature will be taken and his or her overall appearance will be assessed.
-The school's director or her designees conducting the screening will be wearing a mask, gloves and socially distant themselves from the child.
+The school's director or her designees conducting the screening will be wearing a mask.